 |

-All revenue from the sale of the items from the museum boutique
+All revenue from the sale of items in the museum store

-and maintain the building that houses the museum.
+and maintenance of the building that houses the museum.
 We

 thank you for your generous patronage.